Hgoatly/Discover-Skane/README.md

 - **Six Main Sections:** The six sections found below the hero image are as detailed in the 'Site Owners Goals' section.

+- **404 Error Page:** A custom 404 error page has been designed in order to help the user find their way back to the site in the event of a 404 error.

 #### Colours Used:

 - **Site Logo and Section Titles:** The colour #4f4646, which is brown/grey, was chosen as the background colour, as it has a neutral, but somewhat 'Scandinavian' feel to it.
 It is also a